sudheer-salavadi/figma-apache-echarts-plugin/README.md

-# 📊 Echarts Builder For Figma
+# Echarts Builder For Figma

-A powerful Figma plugin for creating interactive charts using Apache ECharts with a comprehensive visual editor.
+Figma plugin to build real Apache ECharts with a visual editor and export them as SVGs to the canvas.

 ## ✨ Features